-The culmination of all of the Homework Part 1's will be your own custom deep learning library, which we are calling MyTorch©.
+The culmination of all of the Homework Part 1's will be your own custom deep learning library, which we are calling MyTorch ©.
 It will act similar to other deep learning libraries like PyTorch or Tensorflow.
 The files in your homework are structured in such a way that you can easily import and reuse modules of code for your subsequent homeworks.
 For Homework 2, MyTorch will have the following structure:

 - mytorch

 - loss.py (Copy your file from HW1P1)

 - activation.py (Copy your file from HW1P1)

-- batchnorm.py (Not necessary)
+- batchnorm.py (Copy your file from HW1P1)

 - linear.py (Copy your file from HW1P1)

 - conv.py

 - hw2

 - hw2.py

 - mlp\scan.py

 - mlp.py

 - mc.py

 - autograder

 - hw2\autograder

 - \ runner.py

 - create\tarball.sh

 - exclude.txt

-- For using code from Homework 1, ensure that you received all 95 autograded points.
+- For using code from Homework 1, ensure that you received all autograded points for it.

 - Install Python3, NumPy and PyTorch in order to run the local autograder on your machine:

+'''

-pip3 install numpy pip3 install torch
+pip3 install numpy

+pip3 install torch

+'''